 The JLA provides instructional and interactive events which empower youth to make healthy lifestyle choices to help fight the growth of childhood obesity and its associated negative health issues.

 Estrellitas (“Little Stars”) is a JLA program whose mission is to educate, empower, support and inspire young Latina girls by teaching them life skills and equipping them to be confident and good decision makers.
 This mentoring program consists of a series of workshops coordinated by JLA volunteers serving high school Latina girls.

-JLA Serves weekend is scheduled for Friday, October 20th through Sunday, October 22nd
+JLA Serves weekend was held on Friday, October 19th through Sunday, October 21st.

 JLA Serves is a wonderful event created to help league members rally together for three days of impactful service at fourteen community partners across the metro Atlanta area.
 In addition to direct community exposure, JLA Serves provides members with a fun volunteer experience, benefiting both the league and the community, as well as a chance to help brighten the lives of seniors, youth and others in need!

 We look forward to making a positive impact on the community for 2017-2018!
 Our incredible volunteer events are focused on the league’s initiatives on community engagement and service, early childhood education, and generational poverty.